 Syndulla

-3 year old Syndulla was produced by the hoarder, so spent her life in a rack experiencing a life of neglect with little positive interaction.
+3 year old Syndulla was produced by the hoarder, so spent her life in a rack experiencing a life of neglect.
 She was lean but not emaciated at arrival.
 She spends a lot of time hiding, doesn't see much worth in humans, and fully embraces her identity as a predator.
 She doesn't explore, but does emerge from her hide every night to sit in ambush position.
 She's bold and confident with target training and is a fast and voracious eater.
-Syndulla was reported to have regurgitated while with the former keeper, but has not regurgitated in sanctuary care.
-She'll remain at the sanctuary to stabilize her health and work on socialization.
+Syndulla is Ripley's clutchmate and may also have suffered immune system damage due to long-term neglect.
+As of April/May 2026 she is being treated for a respiratory infection and seems to be recovering.
+She'll remain at the sanctuary to continue stabilizing her health and working on socialization.

 Tiffany

 Tiffany is 4 years old and arrived with very poor body condition.
 She was extremely emaciated, and had stuck shed and retained eyecaps.
-Tiffany seems fearful most of the time and stays constantly in her hide.
-In addition to her fearfulness, Tiffany has been very listless.
-This may be due to physical issues as well as being a 'learned helplessness' response to long-term neglect and abusive conditions that she could not escape.
-Tiffany requires a long recovery time before she can be released to a family of her own.
+On arrival, Tiffany was very fearful and stayed constantly in her hide.
+She was also very listless, probably due to a combination of physical issues as well as 'learned helplessness' in response to the neglect and abusive conditions that she could not escape.
+She has greatly improved as of 5/2026, has a good appetite, and enjoys her sky hide and wreaking havoc in her water bowl.
+She still requires a long recovery time before she can be released to a family of her own.

 Xander